radovanmoncek/cdn77task/anonymizer/build-instructions.md

 - Have Java installed, and properly setup on your system (javac, java, javadoc, etc.)
 - Your system must have sufficient resources
 - You have renamed the .env_template file to .env, and entered your credentials (!!!!
 DO NOT COMMIT, OR SHOW THE RESULTING .env FILE TO ANYONE !!!!)
+  - The default Redis password is in the docker-compose.yml file

 Building:
 1. Clone this repository to your system, or download the source directory